MohammedMaher177/easy-generator-back-nest/README.md

-# Easy Generator BACKEND Nest JS
+# Easy Generator Back Nest

 ## Introduction
-Easy Generator BACKEND Nest JS is a project designed to [provide a brief description of what your project does].
-This project is built using TypeScript and JavaScript, focusing on delivering a robust and efficient solution for [mention the primary problem the project solves or the main feature it offers].
+Easy Generator Back Nest is a project designed to [provide a brief description of what your project does].
+This project is built using [mention the primary technologies, e.g., NestJS, TypeScript], focusing on delivering a robust and efficient solution for [mention the primary problem the project solves or the main feature it offers].

 ## Table of Contents
 - [Introduction](#introduction)